NoName-ForTeam/photo-fiesta/README.md

 ## Deployment

-The application is deployed at [https://photo-fiesta.online/](https://photo-fiesta.online/).
+The application is deployed at [https://photo-fiesta.online/](https://photo-fiesta.online/) or our reserve deployment to [photo-fiesta-tau.vercel.app](https://photo-fiesta-tau.vercel.app/).
 For detailed deployment instructions, please refer to our deployment documentation.

 ## Contributing